IIIF/api/source/api/presentation/3.0/index.md

 ##### posterCanvas

-One or more Canvases providing additional content for use when rendering the resource that has the `posterCanvas` property.
+A single Canvas that provides additional content for use when rendering the resource that has the `posterCanvas` property.
 Examples include an image to show while a duration-only Canvas is playing audio; images, text and sound standing in for video content before the user initiates playback; or a film poster to attract user attention.
 The content provided by `posterCanvas` differs from a thumbnail: a client might use `thumbnail` to summarize and navigate multiple resources, then show content from `posterCanvas` as part of the presentation of a single resource.
 A poster Canvas is likely to have different dimensions to those of the Canvas(es) of the resource that has the `posterCanvas` property.

-Clients _MAY_ display the content of a linked poster Canvas when presenting the resource, and if more than one is available _MAY_ choose the one most suited to the user interface.
+Clients _MAY_ display the content of a linked poster Canvas when presenting the resource.
 When more than one poster Canvas is available, for example if `posterCanvas` is provided for the currently selected Range and the current Manifest, the client _SHOULD_ pick the one most specific to the content.
 Publishers _SHOULD NOT_ assume that the poster Canvas will be processed by all clients.
 Clients _SHOULD_ take care to avoid conflicts between time-based media in the rendered poster Canvas and the content of the resource that has the `posterCanvas` property.

 The value _MUST_ be a JSON object with the `id` and `type` properties, and _MAY_ have other properties of Canvases.

-  * A Collection _MAY_ have the `posterCanvas` property with at least one item.<br/>
+  * A Collection _MAY_ have the `posterCanvas` property.<br/>
    Clients _MAY_ render `posterCanvas` on a Collection.
-  * A Manifest _MAY_ have the `posterCanvas` property with at least one item.<br/>
+  * A Manifest _MAY_ have the `posterCanvas` property.<br/>
    Clients _MAY_ render `posterCanvas` on a Manifest.
-  * A Canvas _MAY_ have the `posterCanvas` property with at least one item.<br/>
+  * A Canvas _MAY_ have the `posterCanvas` property.<br/>
    Clients _MAY_ render `posterCanvas` on a Canvas.
-  * A Range _MAY_ have the `posterCanvas` property with at least one item.<br/>
+  * A Range _MAY_ have the `posterCanvas` property.<br/>
    Clients _MAY_ render `posterCanvas` on a Range.
   * Other resource types _MUST NOT_ have the `posterCanvas` property.<br/>
    Clients _SHOULD_ ignore `posterCanvas` on other resource types.